Q: What is the difference between a freshman and transfer student?

 Q: How am I notified about housing?

-A: Once you pay your deposit in Gullnet you will complete the housing contract.
+A: Once you pay your deposit in Gullnet you will need to complete the housing contract.
+Housing is assigned based on the date you submit the house contract.
 Housing assignments are sent in July.

 Salisbury University offers Army ROTC.
 For details and contact information please visit the following Web site: http://www.salisbury.edu/rotc/